Blog / Tools

 Why do you need A/B testing in affiliate marketing?

 The main advantage of using effectiveness tests - A/B tests, is the possibility to choose a version that will result in concrete results.
 In affiliate marketing, A/B tests turn out to be useful mainly to determine the effectiveness of the actions.
 For example, one of the options you can check is the profitability of the program.
 If you don't know what will bring you better results - CPS with fewer leads of higher value or CPL with more leads of small value - just test it.
 Another idea might be to test location-targeted campaigns.
 Perhaps in the region to which you are targeting, something else will work better?
 You need to know which of your content meets the needs of your audience.
-For this purpose, you can use the offer trackers.
+For this purpose, you can use the affiliate offer trackers.
+If you don't know what it is yet, you should definitely have a look at our blog:

 Also, A/B testing has other advantages: